Marsh & McLennan Companies, Inc. [MMC] Resumes bearish Trend: What’s in it for Long-term Investors

 Similarly, this company’s Receivables Turnover is 3.49 and its Total Asset Turnover is 0.63.

-This stock’s Beta value is currently 0.72, which indicates that it is 3.89% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 37.66.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.72, which indicates that it is 5.14% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.77.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Marsh & McLennan Companies, Inc. [MMC] a Reliable Buy?